moderndive/moderndive/cran-comments.md

 ## Resubmission

-This is a resubmission of my earlier submission of moderndive v0.5.3.
-Through a mistake of my own I submitted incorrect .Rd man files that had possibly invalid URL's.
-Apologies for the trouble.
+This is a resubmission of moderndive v0.5.3 that fixes URL's.

 ## Test environments